- Publicaton Date

 - 198 colour + b/w illus.

-Bringing together garden and landscape history with cultural history and biography, English Garden Eccentrics examines what it is about the gardener and his or her creation that can be seen as eccentric and analyses an area of garden history that has scarcely been previously explored: gardens seen as expressions of the singular character of their makers and therefore functioning, in effect, as a form of autobiography.
+With quirky and compelling illustrations and chapters including ‘Lady Broughton’s “Miniature copy of the Swiss Glaciers”’, ‘Topiary on a Gargantuan Scale: The Clipped “Yew-trees” at Four Ancient London Churchyards’ and ‘The Burrowing Duke at Harcourt House’, English Garden Eccentrics brings together garden and landscape history with cultural history and biography.
+The book engagingly reveals what it is about the gardener and his or her creation that can be seen as eccentric and focusses on an area of garden history that has scarcely been previously explored: gardens seen as expressions of the singular character of their makers, and therefore functioning, in effect, as a form of autobiography.

 This lively and accessible book calls on gardeners today to learn from example and dare to be eccentric.